princeestoque/ECE2112-Exploratory-Data-Analysis/README.md

 ## :ballot_box: Library Used
 This project utilizes these powerful Python libraries:
-- Numpy: is library for scientific computing in Python.
+- Numpy: is a library for scientific computing in Python.
 It provides efficient array operations, linear algebra functions, random number generation, and much more.
-- Pandas: is library built on NumPy and provides easy-to-use data structures and data analysis tools for the Python programming language.
+- Pandas: is a library built on NumPy and provides easy-to-use data structures and data analysis tools for the Python programming language.
-- Matplotlib: is Python 2D plotting library which produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
+- Matplotlib: is a Python 2D plotting library which produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
-- Seaborn: is Python data visualization library based on Matplotlib.
+- Seaborn: is a Python data visualization library based on Matplotlib.
 It provides a high-level interface for creating attractive and informative statistical graphics.

 ## :interrobang: Guided Questions
 - Overview of Dataset